« Back to News & Blog

 Cyber Security Month

-• Beware of unsolicited emails asking for a link to be clicked on or for an app to be downloaded to access a deal or arrange a delivery.
+• Beware of unsolicited emails asking for a link to be clicked on or an app to be downloaded to access a deal or arrange a delivery.

 • Before clicking on a link, hover over it in emails and social media ads to display the true destination of the website to make sure it’s a legitimate site.